-Since 2009, I-TECH has collaborated with the MOH to standardize electronic health information systems in Kenya, streamlining data collection so that more accurate, complete, and accessible information is available to health care workers, leaders, and managers at all levels of the health system through establishing standards and guidelines for electronic health information systems and integrating these into policy.
+Since 2009, I-TECH has collaborated with the Ministry of Health (MOH) to standardize electronic health information systems (HIS) in Kenya, streamlining data collection so that more accurate, complete, and accessible information is available to health care workers, leaders, and managers at all levels of the health system through establishing standards and guidelines for electronic HIS and integrating these into policy.
 I-TECH supported the publication of the following documents:

-- Standards and Guidelines for Electronic Medical Records Systems in Kenya
+- Standards and Guidelines for EMR Systems in Kenya

 - Standards and Guideline for Laboratory Information Systems in Kenya

-- Standards and Guidelines for Primary Health Care Electronic Medical Record Systems in Kenya
+- Standards and Guidelines for Primary Health Care EMR Systems in Kenya

 I-TECH is currently: